AtomicFox556/CDDA-EraOfDecayMod/README.md

-# No Propaganda Mod
+# Era Of Decay mod

+A heavily WIP general content mod for Cataclysm: Dark Days Ahead game, primarily containing new and altered items and recipes.
+Compatibility with other mods not guaranteed.

+## Current features

+### New features

+Add disassembly recipes for flags (into sheets)

+### Changes to vanilla things
-A mod for Cataclysm: Dark Days Ahead game that rewrites some descriptions so as to not have them assume support for any real-world political ideas, instead providing a politically neutral factual description.

-Currently changed items include flags, hard hat, summer hard hat, dust mask, and rashguard shirt.
+Alter some item descriptions so as to not have them assume support for any real-world political ideas, instead providing a politically neutral factual description.
+This includes descriptions for flags, hard hat, summer hard hat, dust mask, and rashguard shirt.

+Flags made to have exactly the same stats as sheets.

+## Misc info

 ***Cataclysm: Dark Days Ahead repository:*** https://github.com/CleverRaven/Cataclysm-DDA

 ***Tested on game version:*** Experimental build 2022-08-07-1901 (dc9ff8f)

-## Installation

-Place the No_Propaganda folder into data\mods folder within the game folder.
+***Installation:*** Place the No_Propaganda folder into data\mods folder within the game folder.